lifepillar/vim-outlaw/README.md

   open it, usually in your browser (requires Vim's Netrw).

 - You may easily use me to build a wiki.
 Put each “wiki” page in a separate text file and keep the files in the same folder.
-Now, say you want to link `A.txt` from `B.txt`: just write `./A.txt` or even just `A.txt` somewhere inside `B.txt`: then, when put the cursor over `A.txt` and type `gf` you will jump to `A.txt`.
+Now, say you want to link `A.txt` from `B.txt`: just write `./A.txt` or even just `A.txt` somewhere inside `B.txt`: then, when you put the cursor over `A.txt` and type `gf` you will jump to `A.txt`.
 Jump back and forth with CTRL-O and CTRL-I.

 - Never underestimate how much you can accomplish using only Vim core features.